Research Applications for Striatech Products

 Quick Answer

-The trajectory of visual function decline in PLP1 mouse models depends on mutation type: in severe hypomyelinating models (jimpy), decline is rapid and present from early postnatal life; in models with secondary neuroinflammation, decline tracks the progression of immune-mediated axon damage.
+The trajectory of visual function decline in PLP1 mouse models depends on mutation type: in severe hypomyelinating models (jimpy), decline is rapid and present from early postnatal life.
+In models with secondary neuroinflammation, decline tracks the progression of immune-mediated axon damage.
 Non-invasive, longitudinal OptoDrum testing enables researchers to map this trajectory in the same animals without sacrifice, identifying timepoints at which pharmacological or genetic rescue intervention is most likely to achieve functional benefit.

 The challenge

-Preclinical therapeutic development for PMD requires knowledge of the therapeutic window – the period during which intervention can prevent functional loss rather than merely slow irreversible damage.
+Preclinical therapeutic development for PMD requires knowledge of the therapeutic window - the period during which intervention can prevent functional loss rather than merely slow irreversible damage.
 Oligodendrocyte ER stress begins early in PLP1 duplication and missense models, and once oligodendrocyte death has occurred, remyelination requires progenitor recruitment that may be insufficient in the severely affected CNS.
 In PLP1-null/SPG2 models, by contrast, the slow progressive axon degeneration provides a wider therapeutic window, but detecting early-stage axon loss before clinical manifestation requires sensitive, longitudinal endpoints.
 Visual function testing via OptoDrum provides such an endpoint: it is sensitive to both myelin deficiency (early stage) and secondary axon loss (later stage), is fully non-invasive, and can be applied at weekly intervals from weaning without affecting animal welfare or disease course.
-Importantly, ASO-mediated Plp1 suppression in jimpy mice has been shown to rescue myelination and extend lifespan, demonstrating that functional rescue is achievable if the therapeutic window is identified correctly (Nevin et al., bioRxiv, 2018).
-Integrated stress response inhibition by PERK pathway modulators was recently shown to extend oligodendrocyte survival and lifespan in PMD mice (Tiwari et al., Nat Commun, 2025).
-For therapeutic approaches across inherited CNS disease, see also Rare and Inherited CNS and Eye Disorders.
+Importantly, ASO-mediated Plp1 suppression in jimpy mice has been shown to rescue myelination and extend lifespan, demonstrating that functional rescue is achievable if the therapeutic window is identified correctly (Elitt et al., 2018, bioRxiv).

 How Striatech products help